guillermoandrae/WP-Brooklyn/README.md

-WP-Write
+WP Brooklyn
 ========

-WordPress theme for my blog, http://guillermoandraefisher.com.
+WordPress theme inspired by Brooklyn, NY.
+See it live at http://guillermoandraefisher.com.